MRA Contrast Lawyers No Longer Reviewing New Cases

 Side effects of an MRA contrast could cause those with kidney problems or renal disease to develop a painful and disfiguring disorder known as Nephrogenic Systemic Fibrosis, or Nephrogenic Fibrosing Dermopathy.
 The progressive disease has no effective treatment options and could lead to dependence on a wheel chair, or even death.

-MRA lawsuits are being reviewed nationwide for those who have suffered side effects from contrast agents containing gadolinium, which are often used during magnetic resonance angiography (MRA).
+MRA lawsuits were previously reviewed for those who have suffered side effects from contrast agents containing gadolinium, which are often used during magnetic resonance angiography (MRA).
+New claims are no longer being pursued.
+This page is provided for informational purposes about cases previously investigated by our lawyers.

 MAGNETIC RESONANCE ANGIOGRAPHY PROBLEMS